birkenkrahe/ai482/2_what_is_ai/followup_08_27.md

-# Followup week 2
+# Followup 27 August 2021

 ## "Essay" project process

 Three processes are aligned with one another for the project, which in this course is an AI application ([cp.
-Syllabus](https://github.com/birkenkrahe/mod482/blob/main/syllabus.md#grading-system)):
+Syllabus](https://github.com/birkenkrahe/ai482/blob/main/syllabus.md#grading-system)):

 1.  term: beginning mid August, ending in early December.
 Mid-term grades are independent of the project.